salujajaskeerat/ELP305-TribeD-documentation/index.md

 6. The wireless(Bluetooth) solution to set up, monitor, update and synchronize SmartSolar Charge Controllers
 7. Real-time energy statistics function, Overheating power reduction function

 The solar charge controller should always be placed close to the batteries, not the panels.
-It should be within one meter (approximately 3.25ft) of the battery bank and in the same room or enclosure.
+It should be within one meter (approximately 3.25ft) of the battery bank and in the same room or enclosure.[5]

 Fig 8:
 !["Charge controller outer casing with connectinon ports"](./Images/charge%20controller%20outer%20casing%20with%20connectinon%20ports.jpg "Charge controller outer casing with connectinon ports")